What is Sauce Connect Proxy?

 This will pull the latest version of Sauce Connect which we recommend to use.
 You can always specify a specific tag.
 To run the image, execute:

 Additional arguments may be specified as you would normally do with Sauce Connect.
-Ensure you have --network="host" set as argument otherwise Sauce Connect within the Docker container can not access your local services in the host machine.
+Ensure you have --network="host" set as argument otherwise Sauce Connect within the Docker container cannot access your local services in the host machine.

 CI Example